The Best Tankless Water Heaters

 Robert Dishman, General Manager of Alliance Plumbing in Portland, Oregon, reports that homeowners need to do their research and choose a unit that is “sized and designed correctly for their household hot water demand.
 Then they’ll be a happy customer.”
 While it may be tempting to go with a cheaper, lower-GPM model, we garnered from reviews and expert input that these will likely fail to supply the hot water your household needs.

 Unlike our other two top picks, Takagi’s series only include the two standard gas types (natural gas or propane), not a range of different GPM.
-To show you more options, we have pulled in the stats of a few neighboring Takagi series.
+To show you more options, we have pulled in the stats of a few neighboring Takagi series in table below.
 We chose the K4 because it offers a high GPM at a good price, but if you live in a one-bedroom, one-bath in the Arizona desert, you can get away with a less powerful piece of equipment.

 We were blown away by the high power of the Professional Prestige 96, but if you live in a warm climate, you can easily get away with one of the lesser models.